Samuel12390/GKChatbotWebsite/README.md

 # GKChatbotWebsite
 Project 3 Development
-A General Knowledge Chatbot that utilizes the Google API to return different kind of information asked by users
+A General Knowledge Chatbot that utilizes the DuckDuckGo API to return different kind of information asked by users